sergiosouzalima/nim-nimble-on-netlify/README.md

    ```sh
    ./exe/nimapp
    ```
-7. In your browser, load file public/index.html
+7. In your browser, load the file public/index.html

 ## Do you want this web page on line?